kushpatel16112/Fitness/README.md

 #### Other Tool

--**React Router**: For navigation between pages such as Home, Programs, Challenges, and Dashboard, we used React Router to create a single-page application (SPA) experience, ensuring smooth transitions without page reloads.
+- **React Router**: For navigation between pages such as Home, Programs, Challenges, and Dashboard, we used React Router to create a single-page application (SPA) experience, ensuring smooth transitions without page reloads.
 - **Git**: Version control is managed using Git, allowing us to track changes and collaborate easily.

 ## Usage